ryanhyma/react-answers/README.md

 - Expandable options menu

 ### Content Integration
-- Dynamic menu structure from Canada.ca
-- Specialized content for:
-  - Passport services (EN/FR)
-  - IRCC scenarios
-  - CRA account services
-  - Government employment information
-- TODO - add more scenarios per context (theme or topic or department) that are selectively loaded based on user question
+- TODO: write up 'update' instructions for departments to add structured data for any new pages added since training - or removed since training
 - TODO - add more canada.ca urls to the menu structure to load selectively to improve response quality in French - for example https://www.canada.ca/fr/agence-revenu.sitemap.xml with https://www.canada.ca/en/revenue-agency.sitemap.xml or even better, have the topic tree per theme

 ### Development
 - Local development using Create React App
 - Environment variables prefixed with `REACT_APP_` for local development
-- GitHub repo for version control
+- GitHub repo for version control will move to CDS repo soon

 ### Production
 - Deployed on Vercel